zhuchuji/cruise-vue/README.md

 # Cruise
 A responsive dashboard for CI(Continuous Integration).
-It could be browsed on PC, tablet and smartphone.
+It could be viewed on PC, tablet and smartphone.

 ## Progress
 #### Done